 USA Literature-Equivalent: ENGL elective (3 credits)

-Sample Universidad de La Plata (You will choose 1-3)
+Sample Universidad de La Plata (You will choose 1-3) ** Please note this is not a complete list.

 Social Work I or II - Equivalent: SOCL 440 (3 credits)